 Whilst we believe that Google is definitely heading in the right direction by focusing on better Mobile integration into AdWords campaigns, we do expect that this move will frustrate efforts to provide ROI to clients in the short term rather than facilitate better usage of budgets across devices.

-Yes, we gain some excellent additional functionality around ad extension management and the simplified integration of Mobile by default will undoubtedly appeal to the smaller business advertiser.
+gain some excellent additional functionality around ad extension management and the simplified integration of Mobile by default will undoubtedly appeal to the smaller business advertiser.

-The loss of Tablet and Mobile only campaigns however will undoubtedly cause some issues in the short term and will require a major strategic change in the long term.
+loss of Tablet and Mobile only campaigns however will undoubtedly cause some issues in the short term and will require a major strategic change in the long term.
 Advertisers that were used to leverage efficiencies specific to each device will have to see whether these can be sustained with Enhanced Campaigns and possibly be forced to re-evaluate their strategy.

 AdWords Enhanced Campaigns are with a doubt a major change to the current AdWords set up and will have a major impact on account management, optimisation and reporting moving forward.
 We recommend that advertisers start reviewing their current device specific strategies asap and work closely with their clients to formulate a distinct migration plan - assess the potential impact on bids, volume and conversion metrics to try and anticipate how best to manage these metrics throughout the migration.

 The new bidding options will add significant complexity to bid management decisions in the short term, but the much more granular targeting options should provide ample opportunities for early adopters who fully utilise the new suite of tools at their disposal.